 The David Sheldrick Wildlife Trust operates a world-famous elephant orphanage in Nairobi.
 You may have read Dame Daphne Sheldrick's autobiography Love, Life and Elephants, and seen the wonderful story about the Orphanage in the National Geographic.
 I hoped for the best, and the reality was much, much better.
 If you are in Nairobi, even for just half a day, then do make the effort to visit this remarkable project.

 Find out how to get there, when to go, how to adopt your own little elephant, and more details below.

 About the Orphan Project

-Once the orphaned elephants reach 3 years of age, and can feed on their own, they are transferred from the orphanage in Nairobi to Tsavo East National Park.
-In Tsavo East there are two holding centers for the now ex-orphans.
-Here they meet and mingle with wild elephants at their own pace, and slowly transition back into the wild.
-The transition can take up to ten years for some elephants, none of them are rushed.
+Once elephants are old enough, they are transitioned back into the wild at Tsavo East National Park.
+Here they meet and mingle with wild elephants at their own pace.
+The transition can take up to ten years for some elephants and none of them are rushed.